 Select the Listener type that is most appropriate to your Source System from the list provided.
 For example, here we have selected Directory/File.

 Once a Listener type is selected, you will see a set of configuration panels displayed.
-In this case, the options are Basic, Advanced, Transaction Logging, Inactivity, Throttling, Post-Process, Scheduling, Criteria, and Sorting items.
+In this case, the options are Basic, Advanced, Transaction Logging, Inactivity, Throttling, Post-Process, Scheduling, Criteria, and Sorting.

-Each type of Listener will have its own set of configuration settings which must be filled out after selecting the appropriate Listener.
-These settings are presented on a set of tabs with the required elements marked with a red dot.
+Each type of Listener will have its own set of configuration settings which must be filled in after selecting the appropriate Listener.
+These settings are presented on a set of tabs with the required elements marked by a red dot.

 See the complete list of available Listeners in the PilotFish Platform.

-If you require a particular Listener that is not listed above, please Contact Us.
+If you require a particular Listener that is not listed on the page linked above, please Contact Us.